bsnsetiyowae/demo/content/en/api/v3/payment.md

 ---
-title: Payment Request
+title: H2H Payment Request
-description: Make payment request for INR, BDT, VND, JPY, BRL.
+description: You may use this api if you want to create your own payment page.
+This feature is only available for INR, BDT, VND,JPY, BRL.
 method: POST
 label: /api/{merchant_code}/v3/dopayment
 toc: false